MTY Food Group Inc./ Groupe d’Alimentation MTY Inc.

-- Reviewing with management and the external auditors the quarterly and annual financial statements and accompanying notes, and the external auditors’ report thereon, and the financial information and forward-looking information contained in the Management’s Discussion and Analysis, Press Releases, Annual Information Form, Management Proxy Circular, prospectuses and any other documents containing financial information or forward-looking information before their public disclosure or filing with regulatory authorities.
+- Reviewing with management and the external auditors the quarterly and annual financial statements and accompanying notes, and the external auditors’ report thereon, and the financial information and forward-looking information contained in the Management’s Discussion and Analysis, Press Releases, AIF, Management Proxy Circular, prospectuses and any other documents containing financial information or forward-looking information before their public disclosure or filing with regulatory authorities.

 - Reviewing with management and the external auditors the major issues regarding accounting principles and financial statement presentation, including any significant changes in the Company’s selection or application of accounting principles, and major issues regarding the adequacy and effectiveness of the internal controls and the quality and acceptability of the Company’s accounting policies and any changes that are proposed to be made thereto, including all critical accounting policies and practices used, any alternative treatments of financial information that have been discussed with management, the ramification of their use and the external auditors’ preferred treatment.